FreshVine/Documentation-Site/src/content/guide/modules/giving.md

 	(‘Mailings’ > ‘Finish & Merge’ > ‘Print Documents…’ )
 1.  **Stuff envelops, apply postage, and mail them**

+## In the Portal
+Allowing your donors to quickly acccess, review, and see their donations can be a crucial aspect of stewardship and fundraising.
+This is very easy to do with Fresh Vine.
+By default all donations made to **tax decutible** funds will appear in the donations portion of the portal.

+In addition you can also use the campaigns feature to instantly create donor reports and statements.

 ## Frequently Asked Questions

 ### How Should we handle gifts without a donor?